A Long LONG List

 Keeping to the principles of wude guarantees success in qigong.
 In fact, following the code of conduct is the only way to ultimately achieving the highest level of in qigong, that of spiritual development.

-That is why some martial artists who call themselves “sifu” will never achieve this level of success — because they are too proud of their “accomplishments” and they cannot sublimate their ego, (See Qualities of a Good Qigong Instructor).
+That is why some martial artists who call themselves “sifu” will never achieve this level of success — because they are too proud of their “accomplishments” and they cannot sublimate their ego.

 Qigong is a path to spiritual development.
 You don’t have to be a Buddhist or Taoist to benefit spiritually from practicing qigong.
 Qigong is not a religious practice, but it can be a spiritual one.